anthonyhamilton360/ActiveDirectoryLab/README.md

 </p>
 <p>
-Rename the vm to dc-1 and make cure the reigon is the same as the Active-Directory-Lab resource group.
+Rename the vm to dc-1 and make sure the reigon is the same as the Active-Directory-Lab resource group.
 </p>
 <br />